rhomobile/rhoconnect-java/README.md

     </dependency>

-### Establishing communication from the rhoconnect server to java back-end application
+### Establishing communication from the RhoConnect server to java back-end application

-You need to establish communication from the rhoconnect instance to your java back-end application by implementing Rhoconnect interface.
+You need to establish communication from the RhoConnect instance to your java back-end application by implementing Rhoconnect interface.

+    :::java
     package com.rhomobile.rhoconnect;
     import java.util.Map;